bloominstituteoftechnology/web-sprint-challenge-advanced-react/README.md

 ## Instructions

 ### Task 1: Transfer Repo
-* Clone this repository.
+* Clone this repository. -ok
-* Implement the project on your newly created <firstName-lastName> branch, committing changes regularly.
+* Implement the project on your newly created <firstName-lastName> branch, committing changes regularly. -ok
-* Push commits: git push origin <firstName-lastName>.
+* Push commits: git push origin <firstName-lastName>. -ok
-* RUN npm install to install your dependencies.
+* RUN npm install to install your dependencies. -ok
-* RUN npm start to start your application.
+* RUN npm start to start your application. -ok

 ### Task 2: Project Requirements
  Your finished project must include all of the following requirements.